Fred Trueman: The great Test bowler: 1957 to 1964

 Trueman was one of several players who suffered injury or illness on the tour and missed the first Test because of a back problem.
 He was fit in time for the second Test but was not selected.
 He took part in the last three Tests, taking nine wickets with a best analysis of four for 90.
 At the Sydney Cricket Ground, he established an excellent rapport with the Australian spectators.
 The fourth Test at the Adelaide Oval was the only one in which Statham, Trueman and Tyson played together for England.
 On the New Zealand leg of the tour, he played in all five first-class matches, including two Tests, and took 20 wickets.

 For the first time in Trueman's career, Yorkshire won the County Championship outright in 1959.
 He made a major contribution to that success as he took 140 wickets.
 Arlott wrote of Trueman's deep commitment to the Yorkshire cause in 1959, the title win being the achievement of a career ambition.
 Trueman owed personal loyalty to Burnet and had developed affinity with his younger colleagues.
 The club's main players in 1959 were Binks, Bolus, Burnet, Close, Illingworth, Padgett, seamer Bob Platt, Sharpe, Stott, Taylor, Trueman and the Wilsons.

 England played India in the 1959 Test series and Trueman, whose selection problems were by now behind him, played in all five Tests.
 He bowled the most overs and took the most wickets, 24 at 16.70.
 The series was a poor contest, England winning all five Tests as India had a very weak team at the time.
 The outcome of the series was evident in the first Test, which England won by an innings and 59 runs.
 Wisden records how England captain Peter May used his three pace bowlers Trueman, Statham and Alan Moss "in short relays to keep them fresh".
-The tactics gave India "no respite" and Trueman, the main destroyer, "always looked likely to tear through the whole side".
+The tactics gave India "no respite" and Trueman, the main destroyer, "always looked likely to tear through the whole team".

 When MCC toured the West Indies in 1959–60, England had a largely rebuilt team and were not expected to do well but several batsmen scored Test centuries and England won the series 1–0 with four matches drawn.
 In direct contrast to his previous visit to the Caribbean, this tour was Trueman's happiest and most successful, largely because he had an excellent relationship with the manager Walter Robins and did not have to put up with the likes of Allen and Brown.